Yaazarai/2D-QuickRayTracing-GLSL/README.md

 ## Pass One: Ray-Tracer
-In the first pass wqe setup a texture to render all of the rays we trace onto a grid of pixels.
+In the first pass we setup a texture to render all of the rays we trace onto a grid of pixels.
 The pixel's 2D coordinate position is converted to a 1D index to represent the index of the ray around the light: `index / total_rays`.
 This ratio can then be multiplied either by `360 degrees` or `2 * PI radians` to get the angle of the ray.
 We only trace rays with an index lower than the total number of rays we're tracing.
 The total number of rays is calculated efficiently as `2 * PI * R` or the circumferance of the circle of the light at a specified radius.
 Once a ray is traced, we get the length of the ray and store that length is the pixel's FRAG color: `gl_FragColor`.

 The left half of the GIF shows where in the texture the rays are being traced from.
 The right-half shows how they're traced.
 ![ray-tracer](https://i.imgur.com/wax9ehy.gif)